PATRICIA WEXLER M.D. DERMATOLOGY UNIVERSAL ANTI-AGING MOISTURIZER WITH SUNSCREEN BROAD SPECTRUM SPF 28 COSMETIC INFORMATION

 18443

-While most chemicals in beauty products and cosmetics present very little or zero threat, some have been associated to substantial health problems, including neurological harm and cancer.
-Cosmetic chemicals enter your body through inhalation, ingestion, and the skin, and pose similar problems as food chemicals, per this site.
+Although many chemicals in beauty products pose limited or zero threat, several have been associated to severe health issues, such as cancer, and neurological harm.
+Cosmetic chemicals invade your body through ingestion, inhalation, and internal use, and cause similar problems as food chemicals, per this site.

-Chemicals associated with cancer can be found in food and several other ordinary items.
-But, no group of consumer items is subject to less government inspection than cosmetics, including Patricia Wexler M.D.
+Chemicals associated with cancer can be found in water, food, and many other commonly used items.
+However, no category of consumer items is subject to less government inspection than cosmetics, including Patricia Wexler M.D.
 Dermatology Universal Anti-Aging Moisturizer with Sunscreen Broad Spectrum SPF 28.
-Though many of the chemicals in cosmetics and personal care products likely present little risk, being exposed to a few has been associated with serious health disorders, including cancer.
+While most of the chemicals in cosmetics most likely pose minimal risk, being exposed to a few is associated with serious health disorders, such as cancer.